-RECOURSE offers community members ways to work through disagreements together, in an atmosphere of respect, by providing mediation and conflict resolution education services.
+RECOURSE offers community members ways to work through disagreements together, in an atmosphere of respect, by providing mediation and conflict resolution education services, regardless of their ability to pay.

 Who are RECOURSE community mediators?